gaudinnicolas32/org4g-project/README.md

 # org4g-project
-The project Org4g will need to collaborate with.
+The project that will be boosted by Org4g